jgorset/fandjango/README.md

 ## Usage

-Fandjango parses the signed request provided to Facebook canvas applications and populates the request object with data derived from it.
+Fandjango parses the signed request provided to Facebook canvas applications and automatically saves users that have authorized your application in its `User` model.
+Once a user has authorized your application, you may access the corresponding model instance in `request.facebook_user`.

-If the client has authorized your application, `request.facebook_user` contains an object with these attributes:
+Instances of the `User` model has the following properties:

 * `facebook_id` - An integer describing the user's Facebook ID.
 * `first_name` - A string describing the user's first name.